smashdevcode/getting-started-with-aspnet-core/notes.md

 ## Questions

+What is the ".NET Core Shared Framework Host"?
+  Is this the CLR?

+What is the "Shared Framework"?
+  Sounds like there's a "Shared Framework Host" and "Shared Framework" Is the "Shared Framework" the BCL?

 What loggers does .NET Core or ASP.NET Core support?
   Console logger (logs to the console... does it only work if you're running from the console?)